 Clinical training at Five Branches University culminates with Clinical Internship.
 Clinical Internship is designed to simulate an actual clinical environment, in which students diagnose, treat and develop long-range treatment goals and plans for their patients.
 Interns work independently under a licensed clinical faculty supervisor who is there to answer questions and provide recommendations and support as needed.
 Clinical Internship imparts the ultimate clinical educational condition for students, in which autonomy with patients is supported by the guidance and wisdom of experienced licensed faculty members.
 Students will be able, upon licensure, to treat patients unsupervised with confidence and expertise.

-Prerequisite:MCL 400, Clinical Internship Rounds; Concurrent enrollment in MRA 500, Cumulative Review II
+Prerequisite:FCL 400, Clinical Internship Rounds; Co-requisite: Concurrent enrollment in FRA 770, Assessment II

 The following electives may be taken as part of MTCM clinical training, while also completing the requirements for each certificate program.
 For detailed information about these certificates please refer to Specialty Certificate Options.
 Electives are offered based on faculty availability and student interest.